 Why Pet Sustainability Matters in Hong Kong

-These everyday choices affect things like carbon emissions, plastic pollution, and landfill waste.
-Because most of this happens behind the scenes, many of us don’t realise how small changes can make a big difference for Hong Kong.
+These everyday choices affect carbon emissions, plastic pollution, and landfill waste.
+Because most of this happens behind the scenes, many of us don’t realise how small changes can make a big difference for Hong Kong’s environment.

 The good news?
 With the right information, it’s easy to care for your pet and the planet at the same time.